whysage/dvc.org/README.md

 Once the codespace has been [created], you can follow the [Development environment] instructions from it's [Terminal].

+> We recommend using [VSCode](https://code.visualstudio.com/) instead of the
+> browser to open the codespace.
+Besides a more reliable UI, this allows you to
+> open the dev app locally.

 [created]:
   https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace
 [development environment]: